Design map-based visualizations

 If you share the data, you must first de-identify it.

-A de-identification diagram shows identifier data split from the health data
+De-identification diagram showing identifier data split from the health data

 The goal of data de-identification is to separate the identifiable information from the health information to ensure a very low risk of re-identification.

 The process of de-identification involves removing identifiers in the dataset in a way that significantly minimizes the chances that someone could figure out the identity of any individuals in that dataset.
 Regulators know that even when proper de-identification methods are used, there is always a greater than zero risk of identification.
 Therefore, the requirements for de-identification are to ensure a very low risk of re-identification of an individual.
-The two accepted methods for de-identification under the HIPAA standard are shown below.
+The two accepted methods for de-identification under the HIPAA standard are shown in the following graphic:

 De-identification methods